-Melania Trump Wears Green Hervé Pierre-Designed Dress To Meet King Abdullah And Queen Rania [Photos]
+Melania Trump Wears Green Herve Pierre-Designed Dress To Meet King Abdullah And Queen Rania [Photos]

 A post shared by By Juliana Modine (@fashiononrock) on

 As of this writing, WWD does not appear to have the designer of Melania’s green dress listed on the publication.
-However, according to Fashion Rock as reported by White House Wardrobe’s below tweet, Mrs. Trump is wearing a green wool crepe dress by Hervé Pierre.
+However, according to Fashion Rock as reported by White House Wardrobe’s tweet below, Mrs. Trump is wearing a green wool crepe dress by Herve Pierre.
 Pierre is the same French-born designer of Melania’s inauguration gown, as reported by the Inquisitr.

 Per @fashiononrock, @FLOTUS #Melania's green dress is by Hervé Pierre.
 Thanks @mommy2trey! pic.twitter.com/m80uda3ral